TD2000: Design

 Today, the TD2000 roadster consists of 2 models, a Silverstone comes with a 5-speed manual shift and Gatsby with a 4-speed automatic gear.
 It sits on a steel chassis and is equipped with an independent double wishbone front suspension, a leaf-spring back axle and all-round disc brakes, delivering better handling and smoother ride than the original.
 Many local OEM engineers were contracted to study and build a complete suspension system with softer absorbers and 3-leaf springs, colder air-conditioning unit, and integrate a double-core radiator into the cooling system.

 Its fiber glass bodywork incorporates side intrusion bars, is protected by stainless steel bumpers.
-With a 2-liter Toyota 3S-FE engine developing 130bhp, the rear-wheel drive roadster delivers better performance than its old Nissan predecessor.
+With a 2-liter Toyota 3S-FE engine developing 96 kW, the rear-wheel drive roadster delivers better performance than its old Nissan predecessor.
 Power-to-weight ratio is superb as the roadster weighs less than 1 ton.

 Standard features come with spoked wheels, walnut-burr dashboard, mohair soft-top and integrated roll-over bar.
 Options include leather trims, air-conditioning, wooden Motolita steering wheel, stainless steel luggage rack and roll bar.

 The National Automobile Museum at Sepang International Circuit houses a pearl-blue Silverstone for public viewing.